 Radiofrequency ablation is used to treat:

-- Cancerous tumors in the liver, bone, kidney, breast, lung, or adrenal gland; particularly those that have not responded, or are unlikely to respond to surgery and/or chemotherapy alone (often used to treat tumors that have spread)
+- Cancerous tumors in the liver, bone, kidney, breast, lung, or adrenal gland; particularly those that have not responded, or are unlikely to respond to surgery and/or chemotherapy alone.
+It is often used to treat tumors that have spread.

-- Overgrown areas of the soft palate that may be responsible for severe snoring and/or sleep apnea (periods of time when breathing stops during sleep)
+- Overgrown areas of the soft palate that may be responsible for severe snoring and/or sleep apnea.

 Radiofrequency Ablation Results